 Patients are able to call in at the Wadebridge surgery at a time convenient to them to monitor their own blood pressure and weight.
 Patients can take the results to the receptionist who will confirm the patient details and pass the result to a nurse to record or patients who have an appointment can take the results into their appointment for recording.

 Patient Participation Group

-The PPG will discuss issues affecting the practice, provide positive inputs to the service, facilities and quality of patient care offered by the practice and also contribute to the wider local healthcare needs of the community.
+The PPG meet approximately 4 times a year to discuss issues affecting the practice, provide positive inputs to the service, facilities and quality of patient care offered by the practice and also contribute to the wider local healthcare needs of the community.

-If you would like to join the group or learn more please ask the receptionist for an information leaflet or down load here:
+If you would like to learn more about the group please ask the receptionist for an information leaflet or down load here:

 Patient Group Leaflet

 Register now to receive text messages regarding appointments and health care.